Sewing Leather by Hand | Stonestreet Leather

-To begin, you will need to accumulate your tools into a simple leather sewing kit.
-If you’re considering learning how to sew leather, you may feel overwhelmed by all of the tools you need, but it’s likely that you already have most of these items in your home.
+To begin, you must accumulate your tools into a simple leather sewing kit.
+If you’re considering learning how to sew leather, you may feel overwhelmed by all the tools you need, but it’s likely that you already have most of these items in your home.

 Leather Sewing Needles

-However, a cutting point needle is most recommended for thicker pieces of leather.
-We recommend a tri-point needle, which has a distinctive point and shape that is designed to penetrate and slick thick leather material with ease.
+However, a cutting point needle is most recommended for thicker leather pieces.
+We recommend a tri-point needle, which has a distinctive point and shape designed to penetrate and slick thick leather material easily.

 Waxed Thread for Leather

 Waxing thread is essential to leatherworking.
 It makes regular thread stiffer, less stretchy, and more resistant to water and mildew.
 If you are learning how to sew leather, it’s useful to know how to wax your thread.

 If your thread is not already waxed, we suggest waxing it with candle wax or beeswax, which is done by holding the thread between your thumb and pulling it a few times.
 This creates friction that will allow the thread to take the wax easily and will help prolong the thread’s lifespan.

 An awl is a sharp, pointed tool that is used to make holes in materials so that they can be sewn.
 It is an essential tool for anyone learning how to sew leather.

 There are many types of awls, but the ideal one for sewing leather is a stitching awl.
 A stitching awl typically has two needles that are joined at the top by a metal shaft.

 The advantages of using a stitching awl are that it can make two holes at once and that the holes will be perfectly spaced apart, which is crucial for even stitching.